QuantumAI4Bio/AdaptiveFlow-VS/docs/documentation/troubleshooting.md

 ## Introduction

-Problems regarding VirtualFlow 2.0 and approaches to solving them can be classified into two categories:
+Problems regarding AdaptiveFlow and approaches to solving them can be classified into two categories:

 1. General problems, where the precise problem is yet to be determined.
 2. Specific problems, where the precise problem could already be determined.